iesl/paper_coref/data/README.md

 This directory contains data files used for system evaluation.

-The data files are publically available from: https://github.com/allenai/meta-eval
+The data files are publically available from: https://github.com/allenai/meta-eval Download the metadata and citation-edges files and place them in this directory.

 ## metadata ##